pypdfium2-team/ctypesgen/README.md

 <!-- TODO address the issue outlined below -->

 An open issue is that pcpp may pass through `# include_next` directives, which currently causes ctypesgen's lexer to fail (any members below an `# include_next` will be missing in the output).
-Either we'd need a way to stop pcpp including these, or make ctypesgen tolerate them, or else filter them out before processing.
+Either we'd need a way for pcpp not to retain these (ideally, by actually processing the include), or make ctypesgen's lexer tolerate them, or else filter them out before processing.

 ### Fork rationale